Central limit theory for Peaks-over-Threshold partial sums of long memory linear time series: Introduction

-have focused on weakening the mixing requirement, which may be difficult to check in a given model.
 The question of handling long-range dependence in PoT extreme value analysis has remained much less explored.
 Works by~\cite{kulikTailEmpiricalProcess2011a},~\cite{bilivakul2019} and \cite[Section~16.3]{kulikHeavyTailedTimeSeries2020} study the tail empirical process with random thresholds, that is, $(\frac{1}{k} \sum_{t=1}^n \ind\{ X_t > X_{n-k:n}s \})_{s\geq 1}$, and show that it does not suffer from long memory in certain stochastic volatility models.~\cite{kulsou2013} discusses the existence of multivariate versions of the extremogram in the same class of processes.
 This is, to the best of our knowledge, the only class of processes that has been studied in this context; in particular, long memory linear time series have been left untouched.
-The main contribution of our article is to derive central limit theorems in the latter setting.
-This is challenging because the mixing properties that are typically assumed in the literature (in particular, strong mixing, $\beta-$mixing or anti-clustering conditions) do not hold in this context.
-To be more specific, under mild smoothness assumptions on the innovation sequence, and provided each member of the sequence of transformations $(G_n)$ grows at most like a (suitable) power function and is supported on an interval of the form $(u_n,\infty)$ with $u_n\to\infty$, we show that the centered and scaled subordinated linear time series has the same asymptotic behavior as